Sam Fisher (Australian footballer): Draft and debut

-First Finals Match
+First finals match

 In 2005, Fisher took a major step in his career and improved dramatically to hold down a regular spot in the Saints' defence, playing 21 matches.
 He generally played on the third-best forward of the opposition and began to provide prolific running from the half-back line.
 Despite some obvious difficulties during the year, the Saints qualified for the finals in 4th position.
 Fisher was part of the team that defeated the Minor Premiers Adelaide in the 1st Qualifying Final in Adelaide.
-He racked up 22 disposals in the match which secured St Kilda a home Preliminary Final, in one of the best Finals wins this century by any team.
-It was Fisher's first Finals match with St Kilda that set a standard he met consistently throughout his career, but was his final game for the year.
+He racked up 22 disposals in the match, which secured St Kilda a home Preliminary Final, in one of the best Finals wins this century by any team.
+It was Fisher's first Finals match with St Kilda, and it set a standard he met consistently throughout his career, but this was his final game for the year.

-In 2006, he played every match and had up 421 disposals for the season.
-His 20 disposal per game run and carry from the half-back line in his 23 matches was critical to St Kilda's run to the finals, which resulted in an ultimately unfulfilling and underwhelming 6th-place finish.
-He was rewarded for his efforts with a podium third-placed finish in the St Kilda best and fairest Trevor Barker Award.
+In 2006, he played every match and had 421 disposals for the season.
+His 20-disposal-per game run-and-carry play from the half-back line in his 23 matches was critical to St Kilda's run to the finals, which resulted in an ultimately unfulfilling and underwhelming 6th-place finish.
+He was rewarded for his efforts with a podium third-placed finish in the St Kilda Best and Fairest Trevor Barker Award.

 Injuries to other key defenders at the start of the 2007 season saw Fisher assume the role of full-back and key defender.
 He performed strongly against the power forwards of the competition before injuring his hamstring in Round 4.
 He returned in Round 7 and was able to resume his attacking position across half-back in the second half of the year.
-Fisher achieved his first 30 disposal game in 2007, having over 30 disposals 4 times during the season.
+Fisher achieved his first 30-disposal game in 2007, having over 30 disposals 4 times during the season.
 His intercept marking in the back-line became a feature of his game, and he racked up 8 matches where he finished with more than 10 marks, with 186 for the year at just over 9 per game.
-He finished off the year strongly, and was nominated in the backline in the squad of 40 players for the All-Australian Team.
-Fisher was ranked 8th in total marks, 17th in kicks per game and 2nd in marks per game, in a season where St Kilda did not get to compete in the Finals.
+He finished off the year strongly, and he was nominated in the backline in the squad of 40 players for the All-Australian Team.
+Fisher was ranked 8th in total marks, 17th in kicks per game, and 2nd in marks per game, in a season where St Kilda did not get to compete in the Finals.
 He was again a podium finisher in the Best and Fairest Trevor Barker Award, finishing second.
 Fisher signed a two-year contract extension in September 2007 until the end of 2010.